Stahlhelm: M1942

-The M1942 design was a result of wartime demands, by order of Hitler, to ‘maintain intimidation but reduce cost’.
+The M1942 design was a result of wartime demands, by order of Hitler, to 'maintain intimidation but reduce cost'.
 The rolled edge on the shell was eliminated, creating an unfinished edge along the rim.
 This edge slightly flared out, along the base of the skirt, reducing the protection the helmet gave.
 The elimination of the rolled edge expedited the manufacturing process and reduced the amount of metal used in each helmet.
 Shell paint colours were typically matte grey-green (Heer) or grey-blue (Luftwaffe), and the decals were eliminated in 1943 to speed up production and reduce the helmet's combat visibility.
 Greater manufacturing flaws were also observed in M1942 helmets made late in the war.

 M1944

 A new variant, designed in 1942 by the Institute for Defence Technical Materials Science in Berlin, was the so called M44.
 It was stamped out of one piece of metal, but with sloped sides.
 It was similar in appearance to the British 1944 Type Mk III helmet.
 They were tested in three variant models B, B/II, and C. The one selected for extensive tests was the B/II.
 They were produced by the Thale Eisenhüttenwerke.
-The B/II will inspire the East German M56 in fact they looked very similar.
-M44 helmet was never approved for service and it remained a prototype.
+The B/II would later inspire the East German M56, which looked very similar to the M44.
+The M44 helmet was never approved for service and it remained a prototype.